zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/save-changes/save-changes.md

     When the successful message appears, click ![Close message icon](images/x-icon.png).

-## Task 3: View Changes in the Remote Branch
+## Task 3: View changes in the remote branch

 Now that your changes have been pushed, let's check them in the remote `hrbranch`.